-Elements of comparison between FDs and CPNs are provided in Jiménez et al. (2001, 2004).
+Elements of comparison between FDs and CPNs are provided in [90, 92].
 At the structural level, as in EQNs, the variety of symbols in FDs contrasts with the frugality of basic symbols in PNs.
 Additionally, in FDs there exist not only material flows, but also graphical representations of information flows.
 Concerning the interpretation of the graph, as in compartmental systems (or SFMs, where noise is also considered) there is considerable freedom in defining the flows through arbitrary functions.
 In contrast, in CPNs the flow functions will be constrained by the particular server semantics (finite, infinite, population or product, etc.), using only local state variables in the precondition of the transition.
-Roughly speaking, if CNs, FDs and SFMs have increased expressivity in defining the "flows"
+Roughly speaking, if CNs, FDs and SFMs have increased expressivity in defining the "flows" quantitatively, the explicit presence of synchronizations in PNs makes the expression of simple tasks more natural as the assembly of two kinds of parts.

-Fig. 2 A continuous Petri net, the corresponding FD model and the basic components of a FD model.
-Observe that the simulation of the synchronization t_3 in the FD is rather "obscure"
+Figure 2: A continuous Petri net, the corresponding FD model and the basic components of a FD model.
+Observe that the simulation of the synchronization t_3 in the FD is rather "obscure".